CSC207-2022F-UofT/course-project-all-for-one/README.md

     Close the main page.
 Restart the application.
 Log in User 1 and create another post with three tags you have used.
 Close the main page.
 Log in User 2 and press "Recommendation".
 You should see the post you just created.

+## Post Page
+This page contains the details of a post, where users can view the information of a product.

+There are three ways users can access this page:
+- Through search page
+- Through recommendation page
+- Through post history in user center

+When you open a post page, a message board will show up at the same time.
+Please see Message Board Feature for details about the message board.

+There are two version of post page depending on the user:
+1. If the post is created by the user viewing the page, meaning that the viewer is the owner or seller of the post, there will only be a "Delete" button, which allow you to delete the post.
+2. If the post is not created by the user viewing the page, meaning that the viewer is the potential buyer of the post, there will only be a "Buy button", which leads you to the confirm page and allow you to place an order.

+- To get the first version:

+  Create a new post using the "Add Post" button on the main page using User 1 (please see Post Creation Feature for details about creating a new post), then search for the post you have just created (please see Search Feature for details about how to search a post).
+Open the post and you should see a post page with a delete button.
+If you press the "Delete" button, the post will be removed from the database.
+You can verify the deletion in the post history under the user center in the main page (please see Profile Feature for details about the post history).
+- To get the second version:

+  Login to User 2 and Search for the post you just created using User 1.
+Open the post and you should see a post page with a buy button.
+If you press the "Buy" button, a confirm page will show up, where you will be able to place an order.
+Please see Trade Feature for details about placing an order.

+## Message Board Feature

+## Trade Feature
+This feature allows users to trade with each other.
+When you view a post as a potential buyer and press the "Buy" button on the post page (please see Post Page for details), a confirm page will show up, where you can review the details of the post you are trying to buy and input the shipment information.
+Note that if you have previously set a name, phone number, and address in the profile of the account under user center in the main page (please see Profile Feature for details about the profile), the shipment information will automatically be input on the confirm page, with the option to edit them.

+There are two scenarios when you press the pay button on the confirm page:
+1. The buyer have insufficient balance to make the purchase.
+A message "Insufficient Balance" will show up.
+2. The buyer have sufficient balance to make the purchase.
+A message "Order confirmed at time(the current time)" will show up.

+- To get the first scenario:

+  Login as User 1 and create a post with a price over 1000 (please see Post Creation Feature for details about creating a new post), then terminate the program and login to User 2 and Search for the post you just created using User 1.
+Open the post and buy it, then the confirm page will show up.
+After you input the shipment information and press the "Pay" button, you should see the message informing insufficient balance.
+- To get the first scenario:

+  Login as User 1 and create a post with a price with small values(please see Post Creation Feature for details about creating a new post), then terminate the program and login to User 2 and Search for the post you just created using User 1.
+  Open the post and buy it, then the confirm page will show up.
+After you input the shipment information and press the "Pay" button, you should see the message informing order placed.

+Note that if the order is successfully placed, the post will be automatically deleted, and you should see the order in purchase history under user center in the main page (please see Profile Feature for details about the purchase history).
+At the same time you should see a change in balance in wallet under user center in the main page (please see Profile Feature for dtails about the wallet).
+## Profile Feature